oddhill/oddenvironment/readme.md

 # Bergerac
 > Easy to manage dev env for OS X

+*!!
+This is just a skeleton, fork or copy this and make it your own !!*

+Bergerac should be installed in the users home folder.
+But can be changed with `$BERGERAC_DIR` env variable.

 ## Prerequisites
 You need CLT installed.
 Run the following to install it: